In this article, I want to share with you my five tips for practicing the drums and cutting through the information overload:

 I did this once, and I had to learn the hardest thing I’ve ever learned.

 It was a Virgil Donati exercise where he plays a single paradiddle between his right hand and right foot, then a double paradiddle between his left hand and left foot).

 It was crazy hard, but I’m glad I did it.
 You don’t have to choose something as hard as I did, but it’s really motivating to pick something and go for it.
 Not only is it motivating for you, but you’ll be surprised that it might give someone else a kick in the butt to be more productive!

-Whether you are active listening to music, tapping on your legs, or just playing on the practice pad – do something every day.
+Whether you’re actively listening to music, tapping on your legs, or just playing on the practice pad, do something every day.
 Even if it’s just 10 minutes each time, it’s better than nothing.

 I’ve been teaching online drum lessons over the past 10 years, and I’ve always been adamant that I will answer my own emails.
 To this day, that is still the same (I’m not lying, try me: firstname.lastname@example.org).
 I love connecting with my online students and helping their drumming in any way I can.
 I’ve manually responded to tens of thousands of messages from my online students and there always seem to be common themes that come up.

 The biggest theme I’ve noticed is that most people don’t know how to get into a drum practice routine.
 I’m not sure why students are having problems with this, but I definitely want to find ways I can help.
 Part of me thinks that I’m partially responsible.
 With Drumeo, we provide so much information that people might not know where to start.
 If you started watching Drumeo lessons today – and you watched 24 hours a day (I don’t recommend this, haha!) – it would take you more than 100 days to go through them all.